LordDemecrius83/DDLC-reniOS/README.md

-# DDLC-reniOS
+# Monika After Story-reniOS
-DDLC on iOS using RenPy and reniOS support files
+Monika After Story on iOS using RenPy and reniOS support files

 Not working with iOS 13+  on checkra1n,unc0ver and taurine jailbreaks because of 32bit libraries,and Current Releases will not work on Non-jailbroken devices
 --